 2. Island Life Hostel, Vietnam

-Featuring two mixed 5-bed dormitory rooms and two double rooms, with the shared use of nature-style bathroom, Island Life promotes the strong community spirit.
-Not only for the fact that fans in the rooms are not always working properly, making the stay inside these natural-material stalls often unbearable, not only for the fact that wifi and electricity often break down, moving one away from the contemporary electrical appliances, Island Life is one of the most social hostels of Southeast Asia I have visited.
-Spontaneously organized barbecues for the guests or night swimming and chill around the bonfire at the beach are just some of those special moments where the guest stops feeling to be a part of a trading relationship, and the friendship starts.
+Featuring two mixed 5-bed dormitory rooms and two double rooms, with the shared use of nature-style bathrooms, Island Life promotes a strong community spirit.
+Not only for the fact that fans in the rooms are not always working properly, making the stay inside these natural-material stalls often unbearable, not only for the fact that wifi and electricity often break down, moving one away from the contemporary electrical appliances, but Island Life is also one of the most social hostels of Southeast Asia I have visited.
+Spontaneously organized barbecues for the guests or night swimming and chilling around the bonfire at the beach are just some of those special moments where the guest stops feeling a part of a trading relationship, and the friendship starts.

 The community of trust

 The overnight stay price includes breakfast (scrambled eggs with onion), but the staff working in the hostel might offer you to join the lunch for free if the meal they cooked for themselves could easily feed more people – that is not something one can experience everywhere.
 Also, the hostel promotes a strong sense of trust.
 The bar is self-serving, with a notebook where one writes down what he/she drank, and pays for it at the check-out.
 Even if remote to the town (which means you will miss the buzz of evenings filled with the noise of Thai ice cream rolls making at every corner), you can easily find good quality and affordable street food operators nearby.